Patient Information Leaflets - M

 Description - Medical management is an effective way of treating ectopic pregnancy and pregnancy of unknown location (PUL).
 The treatment involves using a drug called Methotrexate, this drug is given by intra-muscular injection.Title - Ormskirk Maternity Unit Pre-Booking Information

 Description - The aim of this booklet is to prepare you for your booking appointment and to give information that is relevant to early pregnancy.
-Further information will be made available to you at relevant times throughout your pregnancy and after the birth of your baby.Title - Postnatal information
+Further information will be made available to you at relevant times throughout your pregnancy and after the birth of your baby.Title - Postnatal discharge infant feeding support

 Description - Click here to downloadTitle - Pre-booking Information